 - a.
-A certificate of deposit or share certificate is an authorized investment under this Section6.2 if the certificate is issued by a depository institution that has its main office or a branch office in the State of Texas and is: - i. guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor; - ii. secured by obligations that are described by Section 6.1 herein above. - b.
-In addition to the authority to invest funds in certificates of deposit under this Section 6.2(a), an investment in certificates of deposit made in accordance with the following conditions is an authorized investment: - i. the funds are invested through: - a. a broker that has its main office or a branch office in this state and is selected from a list adopted by the City; or - b. a depository institution that has its main office or a branch office in this state and that is selected by the City;
+A certificate of deposit or share certificate is an authorized investment under this Section6.2 if the certificate is issued by a depository institution that has its main office or a branch office in the State of Texas and is: - i. guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor; - ii. secured by obligations that are described by Section 6.1(a) herein above, including mortgage backed securities directly issued by a federal agency or instrumentality that have a market value of not less than the principal amount of the certificates, but excluding those mortgage backed securities of the nature described in Section 6.1(b); or - iii. secured in any other manner and amount provided by law of deposits of the investing entity.

-- the broker or the depository institution selected by the City arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located, for the account of the City; - the full amount of the principal and accrued interest of each of the certificates of deposit is insured by the United States or an instrumentality of the United States; and - iv. the City appoints the depository institution selected under subdivision (i), a Custodian or a clearing broker-dealer registered with the Securities and Exchange commission and operating pursuant to Securities and Exchange Commission Rule 15c3-3 as Custodian for the City with respect to the certificates of deposit issued for the account of the City.
+- b.
+In addition to the authority to invest funds in certificates of deposit under Section 6.2(a), an investment in certificates of deposit made in accordance with the following conditions is an authorized investment: - i. the funds are invested through: - a. a broker that has its main office or a branch office in this state and is selected from a list adopted by the City in accordance with Section 5.2; or - b. a depository institution that has its main office or a branch office in this state and that is selected by the City; - ii. the broker or the depository institution selected by the City arranges for the deposit of the funds in certificates of deposit in one or more federally insured depository institutions, wherever located, for the account of the City; - the full amount of the principal and accrued interest of each of the certificates of deposit is insured by the United States or an instrumentality of the United States; and - iv. the City appoints the depository institution selected under Section 6.2(b)(i), a Custodian (as defined in Section 7.3) or a clearing broker-dealer registered with the Securities and Exchange commission and operating pursuant to Securities and Exchange Commission Rule 15c3-3 as Custodian for the City with respect to the certificates of deposit issued for the account of the City.